-We list here only one-way ship repositioning Panama Canal cruises 2015 and 2016 schedule of transition itineraries offered in Spring and Fall.
-You can compare here all Panama Canal cruise ships as destinations, departure ports and sailing dates.
+We list here only one-way ship repositioning Panama Canal cruises 2023-2024-2025 schedule of transition itineraries offered in Spring and Fall.
+You can compare here all Panama Canal cruise ships as destinations, departure ports, and sailing dates.
 Learn how to discern the regular one-way Panama Canal transition cruises from the authentic, cheap repositioning cruises through Panama Canal operated seasonally with discount cheap deals.

 Panama Canal Repositioning Cruises

-When talking about repositioning cruises through Panama Canal, the predicament here is that most of the Panama Canal cruises are transits (crossings with one-way itineraries).
+When talking about repositioning cruises through Panama Canal, the predicament here is that most Panama Canal transition cruises are full transits (crossings with one-way itineraries).
 Panama Canal cruise ships are usually leaving either from Florida or California ports.
 Transition sailings usually last for about 2-weeks.

 Panama Canal cruise ships relocation